Category: Education: Tax Breaks Related to School

 The American Opportunity Credit, Lifetime Learning Credit or the Tuition and Fees Deduction may help offset the cost of higher education for you, your spouse and your dependents.

 The amount of these credits and deductions are based on the qualified education expenses, such as college or vocational school tuition and enrollment fees, that you paid during the year and may be limited by your modified adjusted gross income.
 Room and board, insurance or personal living expenses are not considered qualified education expenses.

-The American Opportunity Tax Credit, which expanded and renamed the already-existing Hope credit, can be claimed for tuition and certain fees you pay for higher education in 2009 and 2010.
-The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 extends the AOTC for two additional years until Dec.
-31, 2012.
+The American Opportunity Tax Credit, which expanded and renamed the already-existing Hope credit, can be claimed for tuition and certain fees you pay for higher education in 2015 and 2016.
+The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act extended the American Opportunity Tax Credit through 2017.

 The Lifetime Learning Credit, which is up to a $2,000 tax credit per tax return, applies to undergraduate, graduate and professional degree courses and there is no limit to the number of years you can take this credit.

 The Tuition and Fees Deduction, which is up to a $4,000 deduction from your income, applies to undergraduate, graduate and professional degree courses.
 This deduction may be beneficial as the modified adjusted gross income limits are higher than the thresholds for the American Opportunity Tax and Lifetime Learning Credits.